mattias-p/topo/README.md

   care of, as well as the interface between collection and analysis.

+## Description

+This algorithm is defined in terms of a [Coloured Petri net] (CPN) with a few tweaks to its notation and semantics.

 ## Notation

-This algorithm is defined in terms of a [Coloured Petri net] (CPN) with a few modifications to its rules.
+Nodes with rounded corners reprensent places.

+Nodes with sharp corners represent transitions.

+The background colors of the places and transitions in the diagram do not reflect the color set of the places.
+Instead they are meant to aid understanding the algorithm by separating its different functional parts.

+A double ended arcs is equivalent to one arc in one direction and one in the other, both with the same label.

-1. When a variable is used in a single arc and never referred to, its name is replaced with a placeholder underscore.
+When a variable used in an arc related to a transition, and this variable is neither referenced in the transition itself nor any of its other arcs, the name of the variable may be replaced with a placeholder underscore.

+## Semantics

+While the places in CPNs normally contain multisets of tokens, these places contain sets of tokens.

+All transitions are atomic, except the ones using the await() function.
+The await() function makes the transition wait for the given RESP to complete or time out before producing.
+Multiple tokens may be awaited simultaneously.

+The color set of a place is a tuple of elements for the following possible
+types:
+ * ADDR - An IPv4 or IPv6 address
+ * FQDN - A fully qualified domain name
+ * RESP - A handle representing an outstanding DNS request

+Execution continues with enabled transitions firing in any order until no transitions are enabled firing.
+The marking at the time of termination is the output marking.

+Assuming that all of the servers being queried give the same response for the same query (modulo TTLs and SOA SERIALs) for the duration of the execution of the CPN, the output marking is a function of the input marking and the starting time of the execution.
+The output marking is not supposed to be affected by the order of execution.

+## Functions

-2. The guard expression of a transition may use a function named parent().
+The guard expression of a transition may use one of the following functions.

+### parent(FQDN)
-   The parent(FQDN: domain) → FQDN` function returns a copy of `domain` with its least significant label removed.
+Returns a copy of `domain` with its least significant label removed.
 If `domain` contains no labels, an identical FQDN is returned.

-3. The guard expression of a transition may use a function named dns().
+### dns(ADDR, FQDN, RRTYPE)
-   It takes three arguments: a server to send a DNS request to, a name and a record type to query the server about.
+The arguments it takes are: a server to send a DNS request to, a name and a record type to query the server about.
+It returns a RESP value.

+### await(RESP)
-   It returns a tuple of five sets.
+It waits for the response to arrive or the request to time out, and then returns a tuple of five sets.

 If the request times out or if the response's RCODE is different from NOERROR, all five sets are returned empty.

 If the response's RCODE is NOERROR, the five sets are calculated in the following way:
  1. The Nodata set.
     If the response has the NODATA pseudo RCODE, a sentinel value is put into this set.
     Otherwise it's empty.
  2. The Answer set.
     If the response has the AA flag set, for each record in the response's answer section that matches the query name and query type, the RDATA is added to the Answer set.
     The type of the elements depends on the query type.
  3. The Answer glue set.
     If the query type is NS, for each A and AAAA record in the additional response section whose owner name matches an element in the Answer set, the ADDRESS is added to the Answer glue set.
     If the query type is different from NS, the Answer glue set is returned empty.
  4. The Referral set.
     For each NS record in the response's authority section that matches the query name argument, the NSDNAME is added to the Referral set.
  5. The Referral glue set.
     For each A and AAAA record in the additional response section whose owner name matches an element in the Answer set, the ADDRESS is added to the Referral glue set.

-   The type of the elements in the Answer set depends on the query type like so:
+The type of the elements in the Answer set depends on the query type like
+so:
  * SOA: empty tuples
  * NS: FQDNs
  * A: ADDRESS
  * AAAA: ADDRESS

-4. Unlike in regular CPNs where places contain multisets of tokens, these places contain sets of tokens.

-5. Transactions are atomic unless they use the dns() function.
-   Transactions using the dns() functions execute in two distinct phases with delay in between.
-   Their arcs are partitioned into two sets - the arcs that are independent of the result of the dns() function, and those that depend on it.
-   Each set is atomic in itself, but other transitions may fire between them.
-   During this the time the transition is said to be ongoing.
-   Multiple executions of the same transition may be ongoing in parallel with no restrictions on order.

-6. Execution continues with enabled transitions firing in any order until all transitions are disabled and no transitions are ongoing.
-   The marking at the time of termination is the output marking.

-7. Assuming that all of the servers being queried give the same response for the same query (modulo TTLs and SOA SERIALs) for the duration of the execution of the CPN, the output marking is a function of the input marking and the starting time of the execution.
-   The output marking is not supposed to be affected by the order of execution.

-#### Inputs
+## Inputs
 * A set of root hints.
 * A domain name.

-#### Outputs
+## Outputs
 * A set of chains of zone authorities.
 The chains of zone authorities for the given domain and for each encountered out-of-bailiwick name server.
 * A set of (domain name, IP address) pairs.
 The domain name and address of each encountered out-of-bailiwick name server.

-#### Procedure
+## Procedure

 ![diagram](topo.png)